sassoftware/vi-solution-extensions/docs/pages/3-manual-uploading.md

     ```bash
     npm run upload
     ```
-If unsuccessful, please check that the bundle path, login credentials and server address you have provided are correct.
+If unsuccessful, check that the bundle path, login credentials, and server address that you have provided are correct.

 ### via the CLI
-Similarly to above, you can run the solution extension upload script directly from the CLI by adding the environment variables in `.env` to your environment and running the upload script directly via `node`:
+You can also run the solution extension upload script directly from the CLI by adding the environment variables in `.env` to your environment and running the upload script directly via `node`:
 ```bash
 # Export .env to local environment
 export $(grep -v '^#' .env | xargs)